Metabolic Syndrome

 Heart attack: The build-up of plaque in the coronary arteries can disrupt the flow of oxygen-rich blood to the heart muscle.

-A piece of plaque can also block blood flow to the brain, or dislodge and form a clot, leading to a stroke.
+A piece of plaque can block blood flow to the brain, or dislodge from vessels elsewhere in the body, travel to the brain, blocking a vessel leading to a stroke.

 MANAGING METABOLIC SYNDROME